albertogarrido/Movie-Covers-Gallery/README.md

 Android 5.1 or superior

-Tested in Samsung galaxy s6 and Oneplus One.
+Tested in Samsung Galaxy S6 (6.0.1) and Oneplus One (5.1.1).

 ### Description and features

-App that displays movie covers using [the movie db](https://www.themoviedb.org).
+Image gallery app that displays movie covers using [the movie db](https://www.themoviedb.org).

 Features in the requirements:

 - List of recommended covers by popular movies (it changes every week).
   - Endless scroll, every time the user reach the bottom of the current set a new set is loaded.
   - Lazy load and caching of images using [Picasso](http://square.github.io/picasso/).
-  - Animation when open detail.
+  - Transition animation when open detail.
 - Detail: display full size image along with the details of the movie.
   - Parallax animation.